Idiot's Delight - Clarence Brown - Clark Gable - Norma Shearer - Harry - Irene - hotel

 It’s no secret that Idiot’s Delight anticipates World War II, which broke out in Europe barely seven months after the film’s premiere, but the movie’s prescience is not remarkable.
 Signs of impending war were in plain sight, and if Hitchcock’s spy thrillers had been warning the British since 1934 about dangers brewing on the continent, it’s not extraordinary that even Robert Sherwood’s 1936 play of Idiot’s Delight should have predicted WWII.
 What’s harder for modern audiences to pin down is exactly what the movie says about the upcoming war.

 It’s certainly not patriotic propaganda, and it would be too soon for that anyway.
-The opening scene punctures the jingoism of the first world war – not only are wounded and maimed soldiers unjustly denied their share of recognition, but the parades are exposed as a lie, promoting an impression that victors suffer no consequences.
+The opening scene punctures the jingoism of the first world war.
+Not only are wounded and maimed soldiers unjustly denied their share of recognition, but the parades are exposed as a lie, promoting an impression that victors suffer no consequences.
 Nor is the movie a pacifist or isolationist call to stay out of the war.
 It doesn’t give a good face to militant pacifism, and at any rate Sherwood would soon become a speechwriter for President Roosevelt, opposing isolationism and calling the United States an arsenal for democracy.
 And unlike so many anti-war movies, Idiot’s Delight does not even try to analyze the causes of war.
 When Clark Gable’s character Harry Van wonders who could be responsible for so much cruelty, he’s not content to give Achille Weber or even “a million like him” sole credit, nor is he satisfied with Captain Kirvline’s answer that war starts like an avalanche, triggered by some tiny crack somewhere.
 “This avalanche isn’t made of ice,” Van replies, “it’s made of flesh and blood and brains.”

 Idiot's Delight - Clarence Brown - Clark Gable - Harry - piano - hotel - Alps - mountains - windows